JINhuaqing/SBI-SGM/README.md

-# Inference of Neural Oscillatory Models
+# SBI for SGM inference